laurence-lin/PCA/README.md

 PCA could help dimension reduction, extract features, and help visualization

 Visualization: By projecting the multi-features into 2 feature, we could show the data on a 2D plot, and plot the data with different class colors.

+108.06.20

+By the testing, I found that the effect of doing PCA from best to worst:

+First: compute covariance matrix and use SVD

+Second: compute SVD on the matrix directly

+Last: compute covariance matrix, and do eigenvalue decomposition